FargieldKart/Fargield-Kart-Furious-Racing/README.md

 ## **Discord Server**

-If you need help with installing the Fargield Kart mod, or if you just want to race with other Farg Karters, check out our new Discord server: https://discord.gg/hyeM4wum4y
+If you need help with installing the Fargield Kart mod, or if you just want to race with other Farg Karters, check out our Discord server: https://discord.gg/hyeM4wum4y

 ## **Images**